Cidaas/cidaas-sdk-ios-v2/README.md

 #### Login via TOTP

-Once you configured TOTP, you can also login with TOTP via Passwordless authentication.
+Once you configure TOTP, you can login with TOTP via Passwordless authentication.
 To login, call **loginWithTOTP()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()